ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/creamfields-4-day-gold-camping-tickets-give-away.markdown

   \ Fatboy Slim, Faithless (DJ set), Giggs, Goldie, Groove Armada, Idris Elba, Kö\
   lsch, Leftfield (DJ set), Nicole Moudaber, Roni Size, Rudimental, Sasha & John Digweed,\
   \ Solardo, Sub Focus, Sven Väth, Virtual Self, and Yousef to name just a few.</p>\r\
-  \n<p>We know you won’t want to miss this amazing festival, that is why NME AAA has\
+  \n<p>We know you won’t want to miss this amazing festival, so that's why NME AAA\
-  \ pair of 4-Day Gold Camping tickets for YOU to come along with us and enjoy all\
+  \ has a pair of 4-Day Gold Camping tickets for YOU and a friend to experience it\
-  \ of our artists perform live!</p>\r\n<p>If this sound like the best plan of your\
+  \ for yourself!</p>\r\n<p>If this sounds like the best way to complete your summer,\
-  \ summer, enter the form below for chance to win a pair of 4-Day Gold Camping tickets\
+  \ enter via the form below for a chance to win a pair of 4-Day Gold Camping tickets\
-  \ and you could be going to Cheshire next August Bank Holiday weekend!</p>\r\n<p>Good\
+  \ and you could be going to Cheshire this August Bank Holiday weekend!</p>\r\n<p>Good\
   \ luck!</p>"
 entry-title: "Win a pair of 4-Day Gold Camping tickets to Creamfields Festival!"
 entry-content: "Enter the draw to win a pair of 4-Day Gold Camping tickets to Creamfields\